-- "And so the parallel-hybrid powertrain design, the squishy suspension setup, and the puny 15-inch wheels remain, giving the PHV the same lackluster driving characteristics as its non-plug-in sibling.
-That includes the way-overboosted electric power steering and a brake pedal that has yet to deliver anything close to accuracy." -- Car and Driver (2012)
+- "And so the parallel-hybrid powertrain design, the squishy suspension setup, and the puny 15-inch wheels remain, giving the PHV the same lackluster driving characteristics as its non-plug-in sibling." -- Car and Driver (2012)

 Acceleration and Power

-- "The PHV's threshold is slightly higher than the regular car's, but anything more than genteel pressure on the go pedal-say, as might be required to enter the freeway or accelerate up a slight hill-and the 98-hp, 1.8-liter four-cylinder stirs with a decidedly unsexy moan. … But then, the Prius never has been and never will be about driving delight, but rather is about maximum fuel economy." -- Car and Driver (2012)
+- "The PHV's threshold is slightly higher than the regular car's, but anything more than genteel pressure on the go pedal-say, as might be required to enter the freeway or accelerate up a slight hill-and the 98-hp, 1.8-liter four-cylinder stirs with a decidedly unsexy moan." -- Car and Driver (2012)

-The battery pack in the 2013 Prius Plug-in can be charged either with the car’s regenerative brakes or by plugging the car into a standard electric outlet.
-Toyota says the Prius Plug-in can travel up to 11 miles on pure electric power with a full battery.
-A fully-depleted battery takes about three hours to charge using a 120-volt outlet or about one and a half hours with a 240-volt outlet.
-Toyota provides owners with a charging cable, which connects the car to a household outlet.
-Reviewers like that the Prius Plug-in charges quickly and they’re happy with the car’s quiet performance in all-electric mode.
+Unlike the regular Prius, the 2014 Toyota Prius Plug-in has a lithium ion battery pack that can be charged by plugging the car into a standard 120-volt electric outlet.
+A fully depleted battery takes about three hours to charge using a 120-volt outlet or about one and a half hours with a 240-volt outlet.
+Toyota provides owners with a charging cable that connects the car to a household outlet.
+Though reviewers are a bit disappointed with the Prius Plug-in’s electric range, they like that it charges quickly.

 Handling and Braking